bbauska/Anti-Project2025/anti.md

 with OLA and the DOJ Office of Legal Policy on presidential judicial nominees.”
 [DOJ Project 2025, accessed 6/24/24] [White House Office section].</p>

-Project 2025 plans to vastly increase the number of political appointees within DOJ and the FBI.
+<p>Project 2025 plans to vastly increase the number of political appointees within DOJ and the FBI.
 “Ensure the assignment of sufficient political appointees throughout the department….
 Ensuring adequate accountability throughout the DOJ requires the intentional devotion of sufficient resources by the Administration—not simply replicating what was done under prior Administrations and reflected in the